 As a freelance writer, Hotchner wrote more than 300 articles and short stories for such publications as Esquire, The Saturday Evening Post, The New York Times, and Reader’s Digest.

+A.E.
 Hotchner has also written for the theater.
 His play, The White House, starring Helen Hayes, was performed on Broadway, and in 1996, was performed in the East Room of the White House for President and Mrs. Clinton and an audience of distinguished guests.
 In 1993, a musical comedy which Hotchner wrote with Cy Coleman, Welcome to the Club, was also performed on Broadway.
-In addition, Hotchner wrote A Short Happy Life with Rod Steiger; The Hemingway Hero, which starred Gary Merrill, and Sweet Prince, starring Keir Dullea.
-A new musical he wrote with composer Cy Coleman, Exactly Like You, was performed at New York’s York theatre in 1999, and Lawyers, Lovers & Lunatics, also written with Coleman, was performed in 2003.
+Hotchner wrote A Short Happy Life with Rod Steiger; The Hemingway Hero, starring Gary Merrill; and Sweet Prince, starring Keir Dullea.
+Two musicals he wrote with composer Cy Coleman, Exactly Like You and Lawyers, Lovers & Lunatics, were performed at New York’s York Theatre in 1999 and 2003.

 Along with his writing career, Hotch’s accidental business venture with his long-time friend Paul Newman (whose first starring role was in “The Battler,” Hotchner’s first TV play) has turned into one of the country’s surprising success stories.
 Their “Newman’s Own” products generate millions of dollars of annual profit which is entirely contributed to a long list of deserving charities.
 One of the beneficiaries is the Hole in the Wall Gang Camp, which they built in Connecticut for children with cancer and other life-threatening diseases.
 They have sponsored sister camps in Florida, New York State, California, North Carolina, and internationally in France, Ireland, Israel, Italy, Hungary, and Africa.